1st Reading – Ezekiel 17:22-24

 The prophet Ezekiel lived during the time when the Babylonians destroyed Judah, the southern kingdom.
 Ezekiel 1:2 tells us that he was among the exiles in Babylon.
 He experienced all the agony associated with the loss of king and kingdom.

-In our first reading, Ezekiel pronounces an oracle of salvation with a fable about a tree.
+In our first reading, Ezekiel pronounces an oracle of salvation with an allegory about a tree.
 In it, God promises that he will bring a new king from the house of David back into power.

 Thus says the Lord GOD: I, too, will take from the crest of the cedar, from its topmost branches tear off a tender shoot,